cloudmaven/documentation/pages/aws/aws_hipaa.md

   - e.g. turning machines on and off
   - do with console? do with CLI?
   - AB: Help needed!
+- Differentiate SQS and SNS
+- What is Ansible and what does it get us?
+- Can/should the NAT Gateway be used to pull updates from GitHub?
+Generalize.

 ## User story